 If you are in the business of handling credit cards or any other personally identifiable information and payment information, then you need to ensure that you are PCI compliant.
 This is the best way to ensure that you are a legal entity that secures its customer data.
 This leads to one of the most important and overlooked parts of the regulations, PCI penetration testing.
 This blog will look at what PCI pentesting is, what it involves, and why it is essential.

 What is PCI-DSS & Why is it important?

 The Payment Card Industry Data Security Standard (PCI DSS) has kept pace with the ever-changing landscape for years.
-The standard is an information security standard for organizations that handle branded credit cards from the major card schemes.
+The standard is an information security standard for organizations that handle branded credit cards from major card schemes.

 The payments industry created the standard to provide a validated set of requirements for any business that handles credit card information.
 The standard is a multi-layered set of requirements that help organizations protect the integrity and security of cardholder data.
 It includes provisions for policies, procedures, network architecture, software design, and other critical protective measures.

 The PCI DSS standard has 12 requirements that define the controls that merchants, service providers, and vendors must implement to protect cardholder data.